Ojus, Florida: Geography

-Ojus is located in northeastern Miami-Dade County at (25.956720, -80.157917), 15 mi north-northeast of downtown Miami.
+Ojus is located in northeastern Miami-Dade County 15 mi north-northeast of downtown Miami.
 Its northern boundary is the Broward County line.
 Ojus is bordered in Miami-Dade County by Aventura to the east, North Miami Beach to the south, and Ives Estates to the west, while neighboring Broward County communities are Pembroke Park to the northwest and Hallandale Beach to the north.

 Interstate 95 forms the western border of the community and provides access via Exit 16 (Ives Dairy Road).
 U.S. Route 1 (Biscayne Boulevard) runs parallel to the eastern border, just inside the Aventura city limits.

 According to the United States Census Bureau, the Ojus CDP has a total area of 3.16 sqmi, of which 2.65 sqmi are land and 0.51 sqmi, or 16.14%, are water.
 The Oleta River drains the east side of the community.
 Elevation ranges from 0 to 12 ft above sea level.

 It is in the Eastern Standard Time Zone.